 Relentless Progress to End the Pandemic

-COVID-19 is far from over — and neither is its impact on our communities, our nation, and the world.
-Our scientists need your support to maintain momentum as we navigate the pandemic’s most dangerous phase.
+But COVID-19 is far from over — and neither is its impact on our communities, our nation, and the world.
+Our scientists need your support to maintain momentum as we navigate the pandemic’s next phase.

-- Since opening the nation's first freestanding COVID-19 clinical research center in October, we've become the partner of choice for major studies of experimental treatments for early-stage coronavirus infection.
+- Since opening the nation's first freestanding COVID-19 clinical research center, we've become the partner of choice for major studies of experimental treatments for early-stage coronavirus infection.
 With your support, we will expand the number and type of studies we conduct — and give health care providers more and better treatments to offer their patients.

 Why Does Fred Hutch Study Viruses?

 Our pioneering work in bone marrow transplantation revealed the urgent need to protect transplant patients from deadly infections, which launched our quest to gain an in-depth understanding of the immune system.

 Today, we’re known for our expertise in virology and infectious disease.
 We are working in the laboratory, the clinic, and the cloud to find better ways to detect, prevent, and treat viruses and other infections to protect patients and communities.
 Working across disciplines, we are studying how HIV and other viruses evolve, learning how pathogens cause cancers, and developing and advancing treatments that harness patients’ own immune systems to fight disease.